datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 Creating a new catalog
 """"""""""""""""""""""

-With the ``datalad-create`` command, you can create a new catalog.
+With the ``catalog-create`` command, you can create a new catalog.
 Let's try it out!

 .. runrecord:: _examples/DL-101-182-102
    :language: console